theapexlab/serverless-icebreaker/examples/sst-example/README.md

 That's it!
 You're now equipped to monitor and optimize your AWS Lambda functions' cold start times using Serverless Icebreaker and SST.
 Happy coding!

 Please don't hesitate to contribute or open an [issue](https://github.com/theapexlab/serverless-icebreaker/issues/new?labels=bug) for any questions, problems, or [feature requests](https://github.com/theapexlab/serverless-icebreaker/issues/new?labels=feature).

-## License

-Distributed under the MIT License.
-See [LICENSE](https://github.com/theapexlab/cold-start-tool/blob/main/LICENSE) for more information.